Using Lumeta to defend governments and critical national infrastructure from cyber attack

 Because of the criticality of need for cyber defenses to protect and preserve lives, ensure the stability of government and critical infrastructure operations, a real-time network situational awareness capability is of particular importance in this use case.

-Lumeta ESI has provided our customers with these sample benefits in cyber defense applications:
+Lumeta Spectre has provided our customers with these sample benefits in cyber defense applications:

 Network Infrastructure Analytics

 - Identification within minutes of newly inserted, possibly rogue wireline or wireless infrastructure devices, firewall, routers or other network functions (e.g., virtualized) acting as packet forwarders